 This might seem counterintuitive.
 Isn’t the whole point not to fixate on the goal?
 Yes.
 But as I said earlier, you still need to know what your goal is from the start.

-For some people, the goal might be a dollar figure — or it might be selling a certain amount of the product.
+For some people, the goal might be a dollar figure or selling a certain amount of the product.

 To set your goal, keep the marathon analogy in mind.
 You have to aim for what you can realistically achieve.
 Setting a goal of completing a marathon in an hour is useless because you’ll never achieve it.
 Have a realistic, achievable goal that will still take hard work and dedication.